-The government amended the constitution (active verb form).
+The Government amended the Constitution. (active)

-The constitution was amended three times in the period 1989-94 (passive verb form).
+The 1918 Constitution was amended three times in the period 1989-94. (passive)

 The key, as with any written text, is to ensure clarity for the reader and a structure that flows easily from one sentence to the next.